SPSTVMCR/HardwareX/README.md

 A customizable e-commercial website, with data stored inside localStorage.
 No data from the end user is collected from this website.
 When sending a receipt, the website uses EmailJS, a third-party non-open-sourced service.
-See it's term and services at https://www.emailjs.com/legal/terms-of-service/.
+See it's term of services at https://www.emailjs.com/legal/terms-of-service/.

 the about page is a massive shitpost